flaviamotta/aCGH_application_wavelets/README.md

 # aCGH_application_wavelets
 This project focuses on the application of wavelet analysis and Markov Chain Monte Carlo (MCMC) methods to analyze an array comparative genomic hybridization (aCGH) data set.
-The goal is to detect aberrations in DNA copy number by utilizing advanced statistical techniques discussed in my dissertation titled "Bayesian estimation of dynamic mixture models by wavelets".
+The goal is to detect aberrations in DNA copy number by utilizing advanced statistical techniques discussed in my thesis titled "Bayesian estimation of dynamic mixture models by wavelets".

 Key Methods:
 - Wavelet Regression (WR) Approach: The original aCGH data is transformed into a regression framework, where the regression function represents the dynamic probability to be estimated.
 This approach leverages wavelet analysis to model and analyze the data effectively.